ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.js.markdown

-# How to Check if Session has Changed
+# How to Check for Session Changes

 Single entity can be checked for changes using [hasChanged()](../../../client-api/session/how-to/check-if-entity-has-changed) method, but there is also a possibility to check if there are any changes on a session or even what has changed.
 Both the `hasChanges()`  method and the `whatChanged()` method are available in the `advanced` session operations.